Library and Main Index

 Their Lives

-Recently, and in addition to a new estimated Birth Order of William's and Margret's children seen below under Their Children, we have discovered two new important clues about our Brown origins:
+1. The better estimated Birth Order of William's and Margret's children seen below under Their Children.

-To date, we do not have any hard evidence verifying or clarifying these important issues.
-Anyone having any oral or written clues that verify, clarify, or even mention the origins of William and Margret BROWN and/or their parents is requested to share such information immediately with us by email to librarian.brownhistory@gmail.com.
+Our family research may now focus on seeking additional information regarding these family members and their relations along these migration paths.
+Anyone having any oral or written clues that verify or clarify any thing about William and Margret BROWN, their children, parents and siblings, is requested to share such information immediately with us by email to librarian.brownhistory@gmail.com.
 Thank you.

 Return to Top